Permeable Kerb & Channel System

 Waste Tyres Recycled: 105

-Outcome The 35 m of installed kerb & channel, reduces pressure on the stormwater management system.
-The flexibility and permeability, minimises the risk on damage of the kerb & channel, while passively irrigating the tree behind the kerb.
+Outcome The 35 m of installed kerb & channel, effectively reduces pressure on the stormwater management system.
+The flexibility and permeability minimises the risk on damage of the kerb & channel, while passively irrigating the tree behind the kerb.

-The Kerb & Channel installed close to several trees to irrigate them and prevent cracking.
+The Kerb & Channel installed in front of several trees to passively irrigate them and prevent cracking.

 Download our Kerb & Channel Brochure